Damudachi/Damudachi/README.md

 I'm a graduating Computer Science student from Holy Angel University (HAU), Mabalacat, Philippines — specializing in **AI engineering**, **machine learning**, and **cloud-integrated systems**.

 I build things that solve real problems.
-My thesis project **Antigravity** is an AI-powered essay grading app designed to help teachers save time and give better feedback.
+My thesis project **TulongGuro** is an AI-powered essay grading app designed to help teachers save time and give better feedback.
 I'm currently expanding it with RAG pipelines, LangChain, and agentic workflows.

-When I'm not building AI systems, I'm VP of **HAU-SVE (Scholar Volunteers for the Environment)** — because good engineers care about more than just code.

 ---